-A credit card expires at the end of the month, not the beginning.
+A credit card expires at the end of the month written on the card, not the beginning.
 You’ll find your credit card’s expiration date on the bottom half of your card, below your card number, in a month/year format.
 The date is usually about three years in the future.
 So if you have a card that expires in November 2020, you’ll be able to use it all the way through the last minute of the last day in November of that year.
 But the issuer will likely send you a new card automatically before then.
 The new card’s expiration date, security code, and card number will be different, so you’ll have to update your information for any automatic payments.… read full answer

 A credit card will expire at the end of the last day of the listed month.
 So if your card has an expiration date of January 2020, the last time you could use it would be 11:59 PM, January 31st 2020.